manuel-serrano/bigloo/doc/index.md

 ### Bigloo and Java
 <!-- [:@jvm] -->

-The same could be compiled and run on a Jvm.
+A similar example could be implemented for the Jvm using the java `System.out.println` method.
 It simply requires the "C" ad-hoc clause with one suitable for Java:

 ```bigloo